 Differently from IPVanish, ExpressVPN took a minimalistic approach.
 The main window of both Windows and Mac applications is rather tiny, with a huge button taking up the majority of the space.
 If you want to tweak a feature or two, you have to open the Settings window, which, in turn, looks a bit outdated to me.

 There’s also no map, however, this doesn’t cause too much trouble because there’s a convenient country filter that lets you browse through servers with ease.
 Also, I like that the ExpressVPN Windows and Mac apps offer the split tunneling feature, which is available only on the Android app of IPVanish.

-Both IPVanish and ExpressVPN have no graphical client for Linux users – you have to do everything through Linux GUI.
+Both IPVanish and ExpressVPN have no graphical client for Linux users – you have to do everything through the Command Line Interface.